What we are here to do:

-The Lab is focused on efficacy – figuring out what works, and where and why, so that solutions can be scaled and replicated elsewhere.
+Neighbourly Lab is focused on efficacy – figuring out what works, and where and why so that solutions can be scaled and replicated elsewhere.
 Because of this emphasis on scale and replicability, the Lab has a particular interest in the role of technology and social infrastructure.

 The Lab looks broadly at all types of neighbourhoods and everyday-life interactions (for example: in streets or shops or buses), and this extends to how people engage with each other in online environments.
-Therefore, our “cohort” is universal, covering everybody in the UK, much of our work focuses on how newcomers to a place are enabled to settle and flourish and feel welcome.
+Whilst our work covers everybody in the UK, much of our work focuses on how newcomers to a place are enabled to settle and flourish and feel welcome.

 We work in all four nations of the UK, and much of our work focuses on regions with higher-than-average levels of social or economic hardship, or where there are perceived problems related to connectedness.